joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

  5. Enter in a **Name** for your **Storage Account** (_like 'funcnzpublicholidaystgac')_
  6. Select your **Region** _(i.e. Australia East)_
  7. For **Performance**, I am going to select: **Standard**
  8. For **Redundancy**, as this is a demo, I will select **Locally-redundant storage (LRS).
-If** you plan on running this in production, you may consider ZRS for zone redundancy.
+However, if** you plan on running this in production, you may consider ZRS for zone redundancy.
  9. If you plan on locking down the Storage Account to your Virtual Network or specific IP addresses, continue to the Networking Tab; we can accept the defaults and click: **Review**.
 10. Click **Create**